Education, Inclusion and Special Needs

 Entry requirements

-A minimum of 2.2 Honours degree (or international equivalent) is generally required or appropriate professional experience will be taken into account.
+Applicants should hold a minimum of 2.2 Honours degree (or international equivalent).
 If your degree is not in a related subject area, we still welcome your application.

 This degree is for anyone who is interested in Education in its widest sense; it will not qualify you to teach.